Home Page

 • Development of biophysical assays for kinetic assessment of protein folding status and degradation

-I am a senior lecturer of Biology in the Department of Natural and Life Sciences at the Open University of Israel.
+I am an Associate Professor of Biology in the Department of Natural and Life Sciences at the Open University of Israel.
 I study the process of protein quality control in the cell during normal and stress conditions.

 In order to function properly, proteins are required to fold into a specific 3D structure that is obtained based on their amino-acid composition and greatly influenced by its biophysical surrounding.
 As such, changes in the cell (temp., redox state, availability of interacting partners and post-translational modifications) balance the efficiency of correct protein folding.
 Misfolded and mislocalized proteins are considered toxic to the cell as they can promiscuously interact non-specifically with cellular proteins.
 Surveillance mechanisms that constantly monitor the folding status of the proteome are vital for maintaining proper cellular function and are seldom impaired in pathological conditions.
 Recognized misfolded proteins are either salvaged by refolding or subjected to terminal proteolysis in order to maintain proteostasis and eliminate cellular proteotoxicity.
 The 26S proteasome is one of the major components in the cell that regulates protein catabolism and as such in subject to versatile regulation and modulations.